ceph/ceph/doc/start/hardware-recommendations.rst

 loss protection and increased durability compared to client (desktop) SKUs that are intended for much lighter and intermittent duty cycles.

-SSDs were historically been cost prohibitive for object storage, but QLC SSDs are closing the gap, offering greater density with lower power consumption and less power spent on cooling.
+SSDs have historically been cost prohibitive for object storage, but QLC SSDs are closing the gap, offering greater density with lower power consumption and less power spent on cooling.
 Also, HDD OSDs may see a significant write latency improvement by offloading WAL+DB onto an SSD.